Communicating Effectively With an Alzheimer's Patient

 - Turn questions into answers.
 Try not to ask questions to get the person directed the right way.
 Say, "Here is the bathroom," rather than "Do you need to go to the bathroom?"

 - Turn negatives into positives.
 People with Alzheimer's don't respond well to negative statements like, "Don't go in there."
 By being positive and saying, "Let's go over here," it is easier to get their cooperation.

 - Rephrase rather than repeat.
 Rather than repeating something that the loved one cannot comprehend, you may just need to rephrase it.
 Say it in a more simple way that he may understand.

 It is very important to remember the value of non-verbal communication.
-Touch, gestures, and other ways of non-verbal expression are the way love, acceptance, and reassurance are conveyed to a person with Alzheimer's.
-It is imperative that he is treated with dignity and respect.
+Touch, gestures, and other ways of non-verbal expressions are the way love, acceptance, and reassurance are conveyed to a person with Alzheimer's.
+He must be treated with dignity and respect.
 It takes a lot of patience to communicate with an Alzheimer's patient.
-If he cannot understand you verbally, at least the love and compassion should be felt when spending time with you.
+If he cannot understand you verbally, at least love and compassion should be felt when spending time with you.